AdaCore/spark2014/lrm/source/introduction.rst

   that the method never asserts a property to be true when it is not true."
   Language features that defy sound analysis will be eliminated or their use constrained to meet this goal.
 See section :ref:`main_restricts` for further details.
+  *Note that the current draft of this document does not necessarily  define all restrictions necessary to guarantee soundness.*

 - The language shall offer an unambiguous semantics.
 In Ada terminology, this means that all erroneous and